Trump says he would give green cards to foreign graduates of US colleges

 A green card gives individuals the right to live and work permanently in the US and offers a pathway to citizenship.

-Trump’s proposal, which would create potentially hundreds of thousands of new citizenship applicants each year, marks a sharp departure from the hardline rhetoric on immigration that propelled his rise within the Republican Party.
+Trump’s proposal, which would create potentially hundreds of thousands of new citizenship applicants each year, marks a sharp departure from the hardline positions on immigration that propelled his rise within the Republican Party.

 Trump, who once claimed migrants were “poisoning the blood of our country”, has pledged to undertake the largest deportation of undocumented migrants in US history and has repeatedly attacked his Democratic rival, President Joe Biden, as being soft on immigration.